BiDAlab/BeCAPTCHA-Mouse/README.md

 3) Once the email copy of the license agreement has been received at ATVS, you will receive an email with a username, a password, and a time slot to download the database.

-4) [Download the database](http://atvs.ii.uam.es/atvs/intranet/BeCAPTCHA_Mouse_Benchmark), for which you will need to provide the authentication information given in step 4.
+4) [Download the benchmark](http://atvs.ii.uam.es/atvs/intranet/BeCAPTCHA_Mouse_Benchmark), for which you will need to provide the authentication information given in step 4.
 After you finish the download, please notify by email to **atvs@uam.es** that you have successfully completed the transaction.

 5) For more information, please contact: **atvs@uam.es**

 ## DESCRIPTION OF BeCAPTCHA-Mouse BENCHMARK
-BeCAPTCHA-Mouse BENCHMARK contains more than 10K synthetic mouse trayectories generated with two methods:
+BeCAPTCHA-Mouse benchmark contains more than 10K synthetic mouse trayectories generated with two methods:

 **Method 1: Function-based Mouse Trajectory Synthesis**